Carl1019/TimDetection/README.md

 4. Does 50 epoches too many?
 5. File 转义error when loading models, solution: preceded by r
 6. model.val should be followed by the absolute path and split test dataset

+7. using vscode run the file, cannot just use the run botton, that will cause path problem, just python ***.py

 Plans: